lab-a1/fine-tuning-gpt-openai/README.md

 - `journal`: The journal that published the news article.
 - `important`: The label of the news article.
 It is `1` if the news article is important and `0` otherwise.

 One example from the dataset will be used as a validation dataset, and the rest will be used for training.
-In a production environment, you should of course use a larger dataset.
+In a production environment, you should use a larger dataset.
 Check OpenAI's [fine-tuning guide](https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset) for more information.

 ## Fine-tuning